-"FS Real Time" has been designed to keep Microsoft® Flight Simulators
+"FS Real Time" is designed to keep Microsoft® Flight Simulators

 UTC (Zulu/GMT) time and date in sync with the Real World.
 You can